awesome-font/Nerd-Font-Ligaturized/README.md

 # Consola-Nerd-Font-Ligaturized

-Consola is property of Microsoft so it cant be redistributed here.
+Consola is property of Microsoft so it can't be redistributed here.
 But it is included in all versions of Windows.
 Here is a script to patch it.
 This can probably be used with other fonts too.

 ## How to use